Akita Expressway: Route description

 The expressway begins at a junction with the Tōhoku Expressway in Iwate Prefecture and crosses into Akita Prefecture to the west.
-The route intersects the Yuzawa-Yokote Road in Yokote and the Nihonkai-Tōhoku Expressway in the Akita city area.
+The route intersects the Tōhoku-Chūō Expressway in Yokote and the Nihonkai-Tōhoku Expressway in the Akita city area.
 From this junction, the route follows a northerly course parallel to the Sea of Japan to National Route 7 in Noshiro where the expressway meets a gap in its routing.
 The expressway resumes its course, heading northeast towards the Tōhoku Expressway near Odate–Noshiro Airport in Kitaakita.
 The Akita Expressway ends at a junction with the Tōhoku Expressway in the town of Kosaka.

 The sections between Hachiryū and Futatsui-Shirakami interchanges and Kanisawa Interchange and Kosaka Junction are toll-free; all other sections assess tolls based on distance traveled in the same manner as most other national expressways.

 The expressway was the first highway of its kind to employ a snow-melting system that stores heat in the expressway's embankments during the summer.
 The system is in place in Daisen outside of the Kyowa Tunnel.
 The heat is then released during heavy snowfall events to clear snow off the expressway.